AguaClara/UASB/UASB_Manual_Spring2018.md

 <div class="alert alert-block alert-danger">
 Is there a diagram to illustrate this?

-How do they esape the sludge blanket?
+How do they escape the sludge blanket?

 What is filamentous layer of bacteria?
 </div>